kuoshih/turtlebot3/readme.md

 ## Abstract
 This sample code is for turtlebot3 simulator and turtlebot3.
-This code activate a node "main" and the other sensor nodes.
+This code activates a node "main" and the other sensor nodes.
 Main node subscribes three topics -- imu, odom, and scan.
-Main node publish a marker, which will move around the turtlebot3.
+Main node publish a marker, which moves around the turtlebot3.
 You can access data from three Callback functions in src/main.cpp.
 You can see it in rviz.